PERCENTILE.INC

 About PERCENTILE.INC 🔗

-When you need to determine a specific percentile within a dataset, PERCENTILE.INC in Excel comes to the rescue.
-This function efficiently calculates the kth percentile value for a given array or range, where k represents the desired percentile on a scale from 0 (0%) to 1 (100%).
-It proves particularly useful in statistical analysis and business scenarios requiring precise percentile calculations to evaluate data distribution and performance metrics effectively.
+Use the PERCENTILE.INC function in Excel to find a specific percentile in your dataset.
+This function calculates the kth percentile value for a given array or range, where k is the desired percentile on a scale from 0 (0%) to 1 (100%).
+This is helpful in statistical analysis and business scenarios where you need precise percentile calculations to assess data distribution and performance metrics.

-To leverage PERCENTILE.INC effectively, input the array or range of values from which you want to derive the percentile, along with the desired percentile value (k).
-The function then returns the value at the specified percentile, which signifies the threshold below which a certain percentage of data points fall.
+To use PERCENTILE.INC, input the array or range of values and specify the desired percentile value (k).
+The function returns the value at the specified percentile, indicating the threshold below which a certain percentage of data points fall.

 Examples 🔗